 All About the Cry-It-Out Method for Sleep Training

-In this article, Mandy Treeby, our resident Pediatric Sleep Consultant for the Smart Sleep Coach by Pampers™ app, has detailed what this technique is and how it works, so you can make the right choice for your family.
+Understanding your baby’s cues, maintaining a consistent bedtime routine, and choosing a method that fits your family’s values are key to success.
+In this article, Mandy Treeby, our resident Pediatric Sleep Consultant for the Smart Sleep Coach by Pampers™ app, has detailed what the cry-it-out technique is and how it works, so you can stay properly informed as you choose the right method of sleep training that fits best for your family.

 What Is the Cry-It-Out (CIO) Sleep Training Method for Babies?

-CIO is a non-parental involvement method, so essentially, you don't enter the room once you've put your baby down (of course, knowing you’ve met all their needs).
-If your baby is used to being rocked to sleep or fed to sleep, you can expect this change in approach will be met with some protesting.
-However, they will eventually fall asleep within a few nights and will have learned to self-soothe.
+CIO is a non-parental involvement method, so essentially, you don't enter the room again, once you've put your baby down (of course, knowing you’ve met all their needs), until the next feeding time or when it’s time for your baby to get up in the morning.
+Depending on how your baby is used to falling asleep (being rocked to sleep, fed to sleep, using a pacifier, etc.), you can expect this change in approach will be met with some protesting.

 CIO, Ferber, Pick-Up/Put-Down Methods: What’s the Difference?

 We can classify sleep-training methods on a sliding scale from no-parental involvement (like CIO) to high parental involvement.
-This table gives you an idea of how to compare some of the different methods, but this is just three in a range of options to help your child learn to fall asleep:
+This table gives you an idea of how to compare some of the different methods, for example, Ferber vs. cry-it-out.
+Here we compare just three in a range of methods to help your child learn to fall asleep:

 related baby tool